kadena-docs/kadena-docs/docs/pact-5/Time/parse-time.md

 ## parse-time
 Use `parse-time` to construct time from a UTC value using a specified format.
-See ["Time Formats" docs](https://docs.kadena.io/reference/functions/time#time-formatsh-299815639) for supported formats.

 ### Basic syntax